loopwerk/loopwerk.io/content/articles/2024-12-03-svelte5-safari12.md

 Great!
 My site has always worked fine without that `:where` everywhere, so let me just remove it using this oneliner.
 But where do you put this?
 It's absolutely not clear where you should modify the generated CSS.

-(Also, "ancient browsers”?
+(Also, "ancient browsers"?
 What is ancient?
 What is the cut off where a browser becomes ancient according to Svelte?
 It would be extremely helpful if they would specifically mention which browsers are supported by them.)

 Anyway, after a lot of trial and error and reading through docs of multiple projects, I finally got a working workaround.
 Inside of `vite.config.js`, inside of `plugins`, after `sveltekit()`, you need to add the following custom plugin: